SchwarzIT/onyx/apps/docs/src/principles/contributing.md

 Generally [playwright component tests](https://playwright.dev/docs/test-components) (kept in `.ct.tsx`-files) suffice to test a component.

 Component tests must include screenshot tests to ensure that any style changes happen intentionally and can be approved by our UX.
-To easily generate and test screenshots for all main component states the [`executeMatrixScreenshotTest`](/packages/sit-onyx/src/playwright/screenshots.tsx) utility is to be used.
+To easily generate and test screenshots for all main component states the `executeMatrixScreenshotTest` (in file `/packages/sit-onyx/src/playwright/screenshots.tsx`) utility is to be used.

 In our monorepo playwright/component tests are run non-interactively using the `pnpm test:components` script.